-This Prize has been established in 1994 to valorise the research work undertaken by CIHEAM students in the framework of their Master of Science and to support the development of their scientific career.
+This Prize was established in 1994 to valorise the research work undertaken by the CIHEAM students in the framework of their Master of Science and to support the development of their scientific career.

-It is awarded every year by the Governing Board of the Organization upon recommendation by its Advisory Board, following Art.3 of the Rules for Granting the Annual Prize to the Best CIHEAM Thesis.
+It is awarded every year by the Governing Board of the Organisation upon recommendation of its Advisory Board, according to Article 3 of the Rules for Granting the Annual Prize to the Best CIHEAM Thesis.

 The CAB members appreciate the high quality of the seven theses proposed to be selected for the Best Thesis for 2018.
 After discussion, the CAB unanimously decided that the Prize for 2018, on the basis of originality and scientific quality, applicability and exemplarity for Mediterranean Cooperation, should be shared by two theses.
 The two co-winners of the best thesis for 2018 are the following: